Aparna Sagaram, LMFT

 What do you do when you are not working?

-I like to hike with my husband and dogs, Otis and Cricket!
-I like to try new recipes but mostly dessert recipes.
+We have our hands full with one human baby and 2 fur babies but if I have some down time, I like to bake.
 I enjoy running and lifting weights because I am that person that will bring all the groceries into the house in one trip and that requires strength.

 What is important to you when working with clients?